 NOTE: Be sure the Vitrea 160 Outliner has dried thoroughly BEFORE baking.
 If it hasn’t, it will cause broken bubbles to appear in the paint while baking which you can’t get rid of.

 The lines in the fairy wings were made using Pebeo Vitrea 160 Outliner in pewter.
-Some small glass seed beads were added to the tips of the lines of paint before baking and the painted acted like glue and held them in place!
+Some small glass seed beads were added to the tips of the lines of glass paint before baking and the painted acted like glue and held them in place!

 The face details were painted on using DecoArt Gloss Enamels (#2 on this list.)